Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

-Again, as a matter of taste, we will write $B(\Sigma^\infty R)^\vee$ knowing that this abuse of notation is justified by the extension of Koszul duality to operads and modules in spectra.
-Recall that all of our operads and modules are termwise homotopy finite.
+Again, as a matter of taste, we will write $B(\Sigma^\infty R)^\vee$ or $B(\Sigma^\infty_+ R)$ if $R$ is unpointed, knowing that this abuse of notation is justified by the extension of Koszul duality to operads and right modules in spectra.
+Recall that all of our operads and right modules are levelwise nonequivariantly homotopy finite.